danielparks/git-status-vars/README.md

 `git-status-vars` typically runs in around 8 ms whereas the fallback code involving multiple calls to `git` takes around 25 ms.

-By default, `git-status-vars` times out after 1 second.
-It will output as much information about the repository as it can, and then it will output `repo_state=Error`.
+By default, `git-status-vars` times out after 0.5 seconds.
+It will output as much information about the repository as it can, followed by `repo_state=Error`.
 Example output:

 ```
 repo_workdir=/Users/daniel/personal/projects/git-status-vars/